Transport-for-the-North/NorMITs-Demand/README.md

 - Added versioning to run_tms.py
 - Added versioning to reports_audits.py and updated code to include versioning as part of their file name in distribution reports

+### v0.3.6 (NoTEM Development)
+- Added the SegmentationLevel Class
+- Added the ZoningSystem Class
+- Added the DVector class (built on two previous classes)
+- Added the new NoTEM Production model - built on top of DVec
+    - Uses new, more disaggregate segmentation.
+    - Optimised for run times using numpy.